pilgrim-push/feature-board/replit.md

 # Overview

-This is a Gantt Chart Builder application styled after Microsoft Azure's design system.
+This is a Gantt Chart Builder application styled after Stripe's design system.
 It's a full-stack web application that allows users to create, manage, and visualize project timelines through an interactive Gantt chart interface.
 The application features project management capabilities, task creation and editing, timeline visualization, and data persistence through local storage.

 # User Preferences